 - Fraud.
 If you lie about something on the app, like your past driving history or the number of vehicles, the insurance company reserves the right to cancel the policy.

 - License suspension.
-Regardless of the reason, for any insurance company, the revocation or suspension of your license is a major red flag, indicating that you are a high-risk customer.
+Regardless of the reason, the revocation or suspension of your license is a major red flag, indicating that you are a high-risk customer.
 If your license is suspended due to a major traffic violation, your insurance company may cancel your existing insurance policy.

 - Non-payment.
-Although some irregular late payments can be forgiven, insurance companies that face recurring payment problems and repeatedly ignore late payment warnings may decide to cancel the link and cancel the policy.
-If a large insurance company shuts you out, it will be difficult to find another insurance provider because they all use similar parameters to determine customer eligibility.
-In addition, due to your cancelation, your premium and the monthly payment will increase so you should expect to pay more to get the same level of coverage as before.
+Although some irregular late payments can be forgiven, insurance companies face recurring payment problems.
+And, repeatedly ignoring late payment warnings may decide to cancel the link and cancel the policy.
+If a large insurance company shuts you out, it will be difficult to find another insurance provider.
+Because they all use similar parameters to determine customer eligibility.
+In addition, due to your cancelation, your premium and the monthly payment will increase.
+So, you should expect to pay more to get the same level of coverage as before.

 To explain non-renewal, it’s when your insurance policy expires, both you and your insurer reserve the right to refuse to renew the existing policy.
 If this happens, your insurance must give you an appropriate number of notices.
-The specific number is clearly stated in the contract, giving you plenty of time to find a new insurance company without facing delays in coverage.
-The existing policy was renewed for a variety of reasons unrelated to your actions as a customer (for example, your particular plan has been canceled).
+The specific number is clearly stated in the contract.
+This is giving you plenty of time to find a new insurance company without facing delays in coverage.
+The existing policy was renewed for a variety of reasons unrelated to your actions as a customer.
+For example, if your particular plan has been canceled.
 But in some cases, it may depend on your behavior, such as repeated payments or increased risk of harmful accidents.

-Although not renewing the insurance policy is not as serious as the termination of the contract, and does not always lead to the termination of the contract.
-With higher premiums or monthly bills, it’s important to keep up-to-date with your insurance provider to ensure that you become a model customer and get the most out of your plan.
+Although not renewing the insurance policy is not as serious as the termination of the contract.
+And, it does not always lead to the termination of the contract.
+With higher premiums or monthly bills, it’s important to keep up-to-date with your insurance provider to ensure that you become a model customer.
+And, get the most out of your plan.
 Regardless of the reason why your policy is canceled or not renewed, your insurance provider must provide you with the reasons behind that action.
-If you have not been notified by phone or email, please contact them to find out the reason for the termination of your policy and, where applicable, negotiate a solution to the situation.
+If you have not been notified by phone or email, please contact them to find out the reason for the termination of your policy.
+And, where applicable, negotiate a solution to the situation.

 When Not to Renew Your Insurance?

 This would vary on the type of insurance you are planning to end.
-You would not need car insurance if you don’t have a car or do not plan on driving for a long period of time.
+You would not need car insurance if you don’t have a car.
+Or, do not plan on driving for a long period of time.
 Some people would not care to renew their life insurance if they are confident that they can suffice and support their whole lives on their own.
-As a necessity, depending on your need, insurance should always be there and you should avail one to cater to your lifestyle or even your business.
-It would always be wise to check and review your insurance policies and re-evaluate aspects of your living, this could not only help you maximize other types of insurance and explore other cheaper insurance companies but could also help you save more than what you are saving now.
+As a necessity, depending on your need, insurance should always be there.
+And, you should avail one to cater to your lifestyle or even your business.
+It would always be wise to check and review your insurance policies and re-evaluate aspects of your living.
+This could not only help you maximize other types of insurance.
+And, explore other cheaper insurance companies that could also help you save more than what you are saving now.

-Finding a cheaper and more suitable (for your needs) insurance policy and the agency is always the best way to make the most out of insurance, and when the time comes that you decide that you want to switch insurance agencies — this is also the best time to not renew your insurance.
-But it is also a decent practice to let your previous agency know that you are letting them go as thanks to the service they have provided you for the number of years you were with them.
+Finding a cheaper and more suitable (for your needs) insurance policy and the agency is always the best way to make the most out of insurance.
+And, when the time comes that you decide that you want to switch insurance agencies.
+This is also the best time to not renew your insurance.
+But it is also a decent practice to let your previous agency know that you are letting them go.
+Thanks to the service they have provided you for the number of years you were with them.

 Why Should I Avoid Policy cancelations?

 Canceled insurance policies are recorded and considered as red flags by insurance agencies.
-Some insurance companies cannot deny you the service, but once they see a cancelation record under your name it may cost a lot higher than your previous insurance.
-Policy cancelations can trigger insurance companies to tag you as high-risk and this could get your insurance premiums more expensive than the others.
-This is the sole reason why one should avoid having their insurances canceled.
-One may think that they got away with it and could switch to a cheaper insurance agency, but this is recorded and could cost you a lot more.
+Some insurance companies cannot deny you the service.
+But, once they see a cancelation record under your name it may cost a lot higher than your previous insurance.
+Policy cancelations can trigger insurance companies to tag you as high-risk.
+And, this could get your insurance premiums more expensive than the others.
+This is the sole reason why one should avoid having their insurance canceled.
+One may think that they got away with it.
+And, could switch to a cheaper insurance agency, but this is recorded and could cost you a lot more.

-These cancelations can be reinstated if you do decide to continue paying for it and realize that it is something worth investing in.
+These cancelations can be reinstated if you do decide to continue paying for them.
+And, realize that it is something worth investing in.
 Some insurance agencies are open to reinstating your account, though there would be some considerations and to do’s: